ArchipelagoMW/Archipelago/worlds/generic/docs/advanced_settings_en.md

   example we have:
   * `Pegasus Boots: 1` which gives us 1 copy of the Pegasus Boots
   * `Bombs (3): 2` gives us 2 packs of 3 bombs or 6 total bombs
-* `start_hints` gives us a starting hint for the hammer available at the beginning of the multiworld which we can use with no cost.
+* `start_hints` gives us a single starting hint for the hammer available at the beginning of the multiworld which we can use with no cost.
 * `start_location_hints` gives us a starting hint for the `Spike Cave` location available at the beginning of the multiworld that can be used for no cost.
 * `exclude_locations` forces a not important item to be placed on the `Cave 45` location.